 Car Vibrates While Driving + Check Engine Light

 Mostly feels like shaking at a stop instead of while moving?
-If the problem is strongest at idle, see Car Shakes When Idling →
+If the problem is strongest at idle and the car feels rough while sitting still, this usually points to an engine-related issue.
+See Car Shakes When Idling .

-Feels more like jerking when you press the gas?
-If the vibration feels like bucking, surging, or uneven acceleration, see Car Jerks When Accelerating →
+If the vibration feels more like bucking, surging, or uneven acceleration when you press the gas, see Car Jerks When Accelerating .

 If you have never scanned your car before, here is how to use an OBD2 scanner step-by-step .
 If you do not have one yet, see our beginner-friendly scanner picks .

-Quick answer: vibration while driving plus a check engine light usually means the engine is not producing smooth power, but in some cases part of the vibration can also come from tire, wheel, or brake issues.
+Quick answer: vibration while driving usually feels more like a steady buzz, hum, or repeating movement at speed.
+Sometimes the engine is involved, but many real-world cases come from wheels, tires, brakes, or drivetrain imbalance.
 The code is the fastest way to narrow down the engine side first.

 What This Usually Means